chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

    The path to the destination at which a file is to be created.
 Default value: the ``name`` of the resource block For example: ``file.txt``.

-   Microsoft Windows: A path that begins with a forward slash (``/``) will point to the root of the current working directory of the chef-client process.
+   Microsoft Windows: A path that begins with a forward slash (``/``) will point to the root of the current working directory of Chef Infra Client process.
 This path can vary from system to system.
 Therefore, using a path that begins with a forward slash (``/``) is not recommended.

 ``rights``
    **Ruby Type:** Integer, String